usdoj/foia.gov/www.foia.gov/README.md

 can develop the look and feel of the Portal in tandem with the entire site.

-## Authentication

-The Basic Auth functionality is present during pre-ATO process.
-Team members should request the username/passphrase from their teammates.

-The user and password is specified in the `.htpasswd` as a hash which is created at deploy time via CI/CD.
-Create the `.htpasswd` file at the root of the site
-directory:

-    $ htpasswd -c -b .htpasswd theusername thepassword

 ## Testing

     $ make test